AlexCharlton/mpfs-hal/README.md

 > [!NOTE]
 > This repository is an early work in progress.
 See the crate descriptions below for details about what features are supported.
 Currently only the BeagleV-Fire board is targeted, but additional board support should be fairly straightforward.

+> [!TIP]
+> Using a more recent version of the HSS bootloader is highly recommended.
+DDR training on earlier versions hangs frequently.
+See the [**Gateware programming**](#gateware-programming) section for details about upgrading.

 **Primary crates**:

 `mpfs-hal` | [![Crates.io](https://img.shields.io/crates/v/mpfs-hal)](https://crates.io/crates/mpfs-hal) [![Docs.rs](https://docs.rs/mpfs-hal/badge.svg)](https://docs.rs/mpfs-hal)<br />